Analyzing Titanic Passenger Data: Insights and Challenges

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's take a look at this data and see what we can see is happening with it.
-First off, there are 891 people that we have information on on Titanic.
+Let's take a look at this data and see what is happening with it.
+First off, there are 891 people for whom we have information on the Titanic.
 We have quite a few columns to dive into here.

-Passenger ID, survive zero or one.
-This is our Y here, this is our target.
-Did they survive or not?
-One is they survived, zero is they died.
+Passenger ID, survive (0 or 1).
+This is our target variable, Y. Did they survive or not?
+1 means they survived, and 0 means they died.

-P class is the passenger class, for that particular passenger.
+Pclass is the passenger class for that particular passenger.
 First class, second class, third class.
-Their name, their sex, their age.
+Their name, sex, and age.

-This is siblings and spouses, as in people in the same generation.
-And this part is parents and children, people of different generations.
-We have ticket, how much they paid in their fare, what cabin they had, and their port of embarkation.
+This refers to siblings and spouses, people in the same generation.
+This refers to parents and children, people from different generations.
+We have their ticket, fare, cabin, and port of embarkation.

 Data Analytics Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.